-Now in its 40th year, the Sierra Silver Mine Tour is one of Idaho's most popular attractions.
+Now in its 41st year, the Sierra Silver Mine Tour is one of Idaho's most popular attractions.
 Take a one hour 15 minute tour via trolley or their new jitney around Wallace and up to the Sierra Silver mine located one mile north of town.

-"Your Silver Specialty Store"

-Local Artist Designs

-Idaho Garnet & Star Garnets

-Idaho Opal & Star Opals

-IDAHO SILVER

 Go underground to this former working silver mine with retired miners as your guide.
 Inside the tour's expansive Cedar Street ticket office, waiting area and gift shop, discover artifacts and souvenirs galore.
 Old Fashioned Ice Cream Parlor and gold panning, too.
 Open May-Oct.
-509 Cedar (208)752-5151 silverminetour.org

-Gold panning at Eagle City Park

-Pan for it.
-Experience gold mining

-like the early prospectors did here: pan for gold in N. Idaho's gold fields.
+509 Cedar (208)752-5151 silverminetour.org like the early prospectors did here: pan for gold in N. Idaho's gold fields.

-Eagle City Park and Campground offers river front gold panning over 35 acres in the same rich placer fields discovered in